Showing posts with label biochemical mutate. Show all posts

 Johnny gets the sun-shots back by yeeting Peter Pokane out a penthouse window and begins fighting crime, invisible-style.
 Keeping in mind, of course, that he has to take a pill to turn invisible and another to turn back.
 Unless he gets hurt, which will turn him back immediately.
 Which happens a lot, because Johnny may be invisible, but his shadow never is.
 As far as invisibility goes, this version might have the most caveats I have ever seen.
 At least he doesn't have to be nude.

 After a while the writers seem to get tired of the invisibility gimmick and have Pokane return just long enough to take the sun-shots to a watery grave (and it's a rare villain who gets killed by the same hero twice).
-Johnny Fox is now just a regular bow-wielding New York City Private Detective... for about two issues and Johnny's grampa's ghost returns to teach him how to make them.
+Johnny Fox is now just a regular bow-wielding New York City Private Detective... for about two issues, after which Johnny's grampa's ghost returns to teach him how to make them again.
 (Champion Comics 006, 1940)

 the Human Meteor: